-Almost everyone you meet will travel through Central America overland and we did the same.
+Almost everyone you meet backpacking through these countries, they will travel through Central America overland and we did the same.
 We started off in Mexico City and crossed every border overland (except for the Belize to Honduras which was by boat).
 After exploring Tegucigalpa and staying in the Hotel Linda Vista, I decided to head straight for Nicaragua – I spent two full weeks in Honduras in the end including a week on Utila diving.
 There are a few different border crossings and options, but I decided to go from Tegucigalpa to Leon by bus, and I used the company Tica Bus – one of the most popular trans country bus companies in Central America.

 Booking Your Bus Ticket